 For medicines that need to be kept cooler than room temperature, a lockable fridge is available in the First Aid Room for their storage.
 A temperature record chart will be maintained for this fridge.
-The key will be with the school nurse, Heads of Departments and authorised personnel.
+The key will be with the school nurse, and authorised personnel.